 The OZ program is intended to spur long-term investments in low-income census tracts in the U.S. The new law allows investors to place unrealized capital gains (a profit from an investment that hasn’t yet been sold) into authorized O Funds that invest capital into OZs.
 The greatest benefits would go to investors who invest for 10 or more years.
 Below are basic elements of the program’s tax benefit:

-- Investors can temporarily delay including realized capital gains as taxable income when they’re reinvested into an O Fund.
+- Investors can temporarily delay including realized capital gains (profit from investment that has been sold) as taxable income when they’re reinvested into an O Fund.

 - All capital gains resulting from an O Fund are excluded from taxable income if it remains within that fund for at least 10 years.